Measuring AI "Slop" in Text: Definition Collection

 \section{Definition Collection}

-We provide the full survey sent to experts in Table~\ref{app:survey-questions}.
+We provide the full survey sent to annotators in Table~\ref{app:survey-questions}.
 Here, we show the full set of questions and answer options in the survey.
-Experts explicitly provided permission at the end to share anonymized and aggregate responses to the survey.
+Annotators explicitly provided permission at the end to share anonymized and aggregate responses to the survey.